mapproxy/mapproxy/doc/install_docker.rst

 Build your own image
 --------------------
-There is currently one build argument you can use.

-  - `MAPPROXY_VERSION`: Set the version you want to build.

-Switch to the `docker` folder in the mapproxy repository checkout and then execute
+The Dockerfiles contain a setup that will build the current state of the software in a builder image

 For the `plain` image without starting a webserver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~